Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 ### (Optional) Define Application Roles via App Manifest

 The following section provides instructions for defining application roles using the app manifest.
+If you have already defined them feel free to skip this section.

 > :warning: You need to perform the steps below for both **TodoListAPI** and **TodoListSPA**.
 Keep in mind that App Roles definitions are exactly the same for both the  **TodoListAPI** and the **TodoListSPA** in this sample.
 But as a developer you can choose to implement app roles for just one of the apps or use different role names in your SPA app and the API, if your authorization requirements demand so.